Soil Notes:

 Diagnostic Characteristics:

-Nepeta racemosa is a low-growing perenial that typically forms a spreading clum with upright stems that are roughly 12 inches tall.
-The mass wil reach about 18 inches in width.
-Leaves are a grey-green, ovate in shape, and hairy that are about 1 inch long.
-They have prominent veining and a heart shaped base.
+Nepeta racemosa is a low-growing perennial that typically forms a spreading clump with upright stems that are roughly 12 inches tall.
+The mass will reach about 18 inches in width.
+Leaves are grey-green, ovate in shape, and hairy, about 1 inch long.
+They have prominent veining and a heart-shaped base.
 The leaves are fragrant when crushed or damaged.
-Flowers are lilac in color clustered in flase whorls and bloom in the spring.
-Under the right conditions they may continue to bloom throughout the summer and into early fall.
+Flowers are lilac in color, clustered in false whorls, and bloom in the spring.
+Under the right conditions, they may continue to bloom throughout the summer and into early fall.